nerdefierodiesserlo/stremio-addon-v2/readme.md

 ---

 ## Disclaimer
-This addon does not host or distribute any content directly.
-It only collects streams already publicly available online through the integrated providers.
+This addon does not host or distribute any content directly: it only collects and organizes streams already publicly available online through the integrated providers.

+The use of these sources is at the user’s sole discretion.
+Any misuse, including unauthorized access to copyrighted material, is the **sole responsibility of the user**, not of the addon or its developers.

 ---